patclaffey/docker_jupyter/README.md

 ### Clone repository
-Afer cloning this repository (and adding mycert.pemi as per next section) the  project directory should look like this:
+Afer cloning this repository (and adding mycert.pem as per next section) the  project directory should look like this:

 ```
 project directory